leanwp/container/README.md

 ## Contributing

 Thank you for your interest in contributing to the project.
-Bubble is always welcoming for any thoughts or works from our community.
+Leanwp; Container is always welcoming for any thoughts or works from our community.
 The following subjects are instructions for contributors who consider to submit changes, issues, and/or proposals.

 ### Submit the changes